 The architecture of the Jade Emperor Pagoda is brightly decorated with Chinese style.
 Once entering, you will be amazed by the impressive three-pointed gate with the water-bending curves of the two dragons in the posture.

-Tips: When visiting pagoda, you must wear appropriate clothes that cover your shoulder and knees.
+Tips: When visiting the pagoda, you must wear appropriate clothes that cover your shoulder and knees.